Now

 Since that time, my Nows have been consistently Good.
 So good, in fact, that they tend to fuse together, fooling me into believing that things we did a decade ago happened last year, which makes me worry that life is passing too quickly.
 My only remedy is to not take my Now Nows for granted, keeping in mind that there are Future Nows—especially the Now that ends all Nows—that will not be quite as pleasant as my Current Nows.

-As with anyone desiring to enjoy life, I am able to put those thoughts aside as I go thought my daily Nows, grateful that The Patriarch Diaries sits on my shelf as a physical book (a really big physical book).
+As with anyone desiring to enjoy life, I am able to put those thoughts aside as I go through my daily Nows, grateful that The Patriarch Diaries sits on my shelf as a physical book (a really big physical book).
 This provides both satisfaction in having finished it, and relief in never needing to read it again.
 The disconnect between that boy roaming the fields and forests of the erstwhile Lindenwald estate, and the young man with a growing family and a mortgage, struggling to understand what it took to be a good father and responsible adult, while making every conceivable bad decision in the process, is so palpable I may as well be living someone else’s life.

 Me: in a cage 1955, playing outside1960, painting the house1970, young dad (I think that’s Michael) 1980, playing guitar at Michael’s school 1990, with cigar, Guinness, and Irish Dance medals 2000